GameWeaver/Tornado/README.md

 **Redpark Cable**

 When using the Redpark cable, this was my setup, it didn't work for me.
-I think the problem is that there are too many adapaters.
+I think the problem is that, there are too many adapaters.

 * OP-1 ->
 * OP-1 (Mini-USB to USB Cable) ->